Accounting and Finance Masters (MSc)

 This globally recognised masters is a rigorous and challenging programme that will provide you with a well-integrated knowledge of financial accounting, finance and investment, and management accounting.
 At every level you will also relate this to the wider issues of management and corporate strategy.

 - Resources: the Kingston Business School has a wealth of academic resources including journal subscriptions, IT suites and an extremely well-stocked library.
-In addition, the Faculty has a subscription to Thompson Reuters Datastream, giving students information on all PLC companies going back to 1963.
+In addition, we have a subscription to Thompson Reuters Datastream, giving you information on all public limited companies (PLCs) going back to 1963.
 The University is one of only a handful of UK universities with a Bloomberg trading room.
 Find out more about our facilities.

 - Qualifications and exemptions: Kingston students can apply for Bloomberg certification as well as exemptions from the Association of Chartered Certified Accountants (ACCA).
 These industry-recognised qualifications give graduates a huge advantage in the jobs market.